What is General Liability Insurance and How Does it Protect My Business

 Bodily Injury & Property Damage Liability

-This provides coverage in the event that an injury is caused or property damage happens in the course of your ongoing operations.
+This provides coverage in the event that an injury is caused or property damage happens in the course of your ongoing operations and work.
 For example, a lawn service is sued because while cutting grass the mower operator hit a rock that was sent as a missile into the head of a child causing injury.
 Or, that rock went through a window and broke an expensive ceramic figurine.
+The number of possible bodily injury and property damage potentially caused by your service is probably endless.
+You can certenly count on civil litigation lawyers going to sleep every night trying to dream up new and inovative ways to find something you're doing as causing harm to another.

 Personal Injury Liability